Easy Cheese Twists Made With Puff Pastry (30 Min)

 1. Cheese options: Use one cheese or any cheese mixture.
 Good options are cheddar cheese, sharp cheddar, manchego, gruyere (my favorite), parmesan cheese, Italian cheese blend, Mexican cheese blend, pecorino romano.

 2. Seasoning variations: chili powder, dill, oregano, Italian seasoning, a pinch of cayenne pepper or garlic powder.
-Hmm, I’m am just thinking a thin layer of pesto might be amazing.
+A thin layer of pesto might be good too.

 3. To Make Ahead, Store and Freeze: